tuetschek/ratpred/README.md

 Acknowledgements
 ----------------

-This research received funding from the EPSRC projects  DILiGENt (EP/M005429/1) and  MaDrIgAL (EP/N017536/1).
+This research received funding from the EPSRC projects  DILiGENt (EP/M005429/1) and  MaDrIgAL (EP/N017536/1) and Charles University project PRIMUS/19/SCI/10.
 The Titan Xp used for this research was donated by the NVIDIA Corporation.